VK3RTV

 The conversion to digital in 2009 followed substantial funding by Amateur Radio Victoria and a grant from the WIA club scheme.

 The world's first DATV QSO party to celebrate the 100th anniversary of Amateur Radio Victoria held in August 2011 was an overwhelming success.
-Interstate and international stations were brought in and sent to via Skype.
+Interstate and international stations were brought in and sent to via Skype and sent to VK3RTV.

-Local anchor stations were identified interstate and internationally and amateur TV operators sent signals to them or via a local ATV repeater.
-The anchor station then sent the signal via Skype to the local anchor here in Melbourne who in turn sent it to VK3RTV.
+Local anchor stations were identified and amateur TV operators sent signals to them or via a local ATV repeater.
+The anchor station then sends the signals via the SRT protocol direct to VK3RTV

-All stations in Melbourne transmitted to VK3RTV and the anchor station then sent VK3RTV's output to interstate and international anchors.
-Some stations that did not have a repeater could Skype direct to the Melbourne anchor.
-VK3RTV also streamed to the British Amateur TV Clubs website during the whole event and later also direct to YouTube.
+All stations in Melbourne transmitted to VK3RTV.
+VK3RTV also streamed to the British Amateur TV Clubs website during the whole event and also direct to YouTube.

-The DATV QSO Party is now a fixture in August.
+The DATV QSO Party is now a regular fixture in late August.